Home

 The Delaware River Treasure

 Approximately three miles southwest of Chester, on the bank of the Delaware River is a buried treasure consisting of 38,000 pieces of eight.
 The treasure was taken in 1742, by pirates that captured the Spanish ship San Ignacio El Grande.
 After burying the treasure, the pirates went to Philadelphia.
-A few weeks later they returned to the area but were unable to locate the treasure due to flooding that had occured while they were in Philadelphia.
+A few weeks later they returned to the area but were unable to locate the treasure due to flooding that had occurred while they were in Philadelphia.

 Lawrence Park

 Located off Lake Erie on route 955.
 The steamer Erie wrecked near Lawrence Park.
 It was carrying $200,000 in gold coins.
 Throughout the years, gold coins have washed up onto the shores of Lake Erie near the park.
+This is a large area to search for that Pennsylvania lost treasure.

 Orchard Beach